mtlynch/mediagoblin/docs/source/pluginwriter/api.rst

 WTForms hooks
 +++++++++++++

-We haven't totally settled on a way to tranform wtforms form objects, but here's one way.
+We haven't totally settled on a way to transform wtforms form objects, but here's one way.
 In your view::

   from mediagoblin.foo.forms import SomeForm